Prag8855/aab/content/glossary/Meldebescheinigung zur Sozialversicherung.md

 The *Meldebescheinigung zur Sozialversicherung* or *Jahresmeldung* is a document you get from your employer.
 You get it once every year, between January 1 and February 15.[^0] It confirms that you made pension payments.

-This document does not have a specific format.
+This document has no specific format.
 Every employer uses a different format.

 [^0]: [imacc.de](https://www.imacc.de/meldebescheinigung-zur-sozialversicherung-jahresmeldung/#wer-verschickt-die-meldebescheinigung-zur-sozialversicherung)